-Amortised cost is used as an approximation of fair value on policy loans having due regard to recoverability.
-Loans on policies had an aggregate value of £0.8m.
+The majority of loans on the SII balance sheet are policyholder loans.
+These are held at cost (the amount borrowed) as an approximation of fair value.
+Loans on policies had an aggregate value of £173m (2020: £0.8m).

 D.1.8 REINSURANCE RECOVERABLES